Psiae/MediaPlayer/README.md

 Simple MediaPlayer App that able to Scan &amp; Play local playable Media.
 Using Exoplayer with Dagger-hilt &amp; ViewModels

 Not Ready yet, but can do Simple things.
-Currently Only Support Audio Playback
+Currently only support Audio playback